plank/snapshots/README.md

 ### Repository

 The `repository` option is the fully qualified class name of the repository that will be used to retrieve the versions of your app.
-The default value is `Plank\Snapshots\Repository\VersionRepository`.
-Any repository provided must implement the `Plank\Snapshots\Contracts\ManagesVersions` interface.
+The default value is `Plank\Snapshots\Repository\SnapshotRepository`.
+Any repository provided must implement the `Plank\Snapshots\Contracts\ManagesSnapshots` interface.

 ### Auto Migration